 Light Sensitivity Glasses for Glaucoma

-If you’re looking for special glasses for glaucoma light sensitivity, try photophobia glasses by Axon Optics.
+If you’re looking for special glasses for glaucoma light sensitivity, try photophobia glasses by Axon Optics, powered by Avulux® lenses for light sensitivity.
 While we don’t claim our glasses reduce the pressure in your eyes or slow the progression of glaucoma, our precise lens tint has been shown to decrease light sensitivity in 84% of users, which might help you function better.